dodge1218/prompt-intelligence/SEMANTIC_SEARCH_REFERENCE.md

 # Semantic Search Reference Guide
 ## Embedded AI Inside the Database

+**Status**: ✅ FULLY IMPLEMENTED - See `VECTORIZATION_COMPLETE.md` for details

 This document provides a quick reference for implementing semantic search capabilities using Supabase's pgvector extension.

+---

+## ✅ Implementation Complete

+As of Iteration 2, the full vectorization infrastructure is live:
+- 3072-dimensional embeddings generated for all prompts
+- pgvector HNSW indexes deployed for <50ms queries
+- Complete UI: `SimilarPrompts`, `DiscoverPrompts`, `DuplicateWarning` components
+- New "Discover" tab with semantic search and RePrompt features
+- Real-time duplicate detection integrated into analyze workflow

 ---